I Killed Napoléon: Plot

 Anita is so austere due to a childhood spent in the complete indifference of her parents, both artists, who finally separated.
 During the pregnancy Anita and Biagio, chosen by her as a putative father towards the family, get closer and closer until they get married and give the child the name of Dora, like the beloved deceased grandmother of Biagio, who had raised him after disappearance of parents.
 She shows herself more and more sweet and submissive towards him, even giving up the lawsuit brought by Erica against the pharmaceutical company, because she is convinced that Biagio will take her back as soon as possible.

 In reality, Biagio is a profiteer with psychiatric problems, who used Anita for his rise to power in the company.
 Anita can no longer do anything against him because Biagio can blackmail her for having given a slimming product not yet on the market to her friends, in particular to Gianna who felt ill and was hospitalized.
 Her husband blocks her money in the bank and throws her out of the house with the child.
 Thanks to Enrica, it turns out that Biagio lied to everyone about his parents, who are actually alive and successful managers and also about his grandmother Dora, who actually never existed.

-Anita asks Paris for help and it turns out that the dismissal of the woman, which took place months before, was not her will, but it was wanted by the other members of the board of directors who had voted against her: including Biagio.
+Anita asks Paris for help and it turns out that the dismissal of the woman, which took place months before, was not his will, but it was wanted by the other members of the board of directors who had voted against her: including Biagio.
 With a ruse, Anita manages to enter the house from the terrace and discovers that Biagio wants to kill Gianna.
 Together with the other friends, Anita manages to frame Biagio while he is trying to poison her.
 However, Biagio manages to escape.